arktekk/sbt-aether-deploy/README.md

 # SBT aether deploy plugin
-Deploys sbt-artifacts using Eclipse aether.
+Deploys sbt-artifacts using Maven Artifact Provider.

-Aether is the same library as maven itself uses, meaning that the same behaviour should be expected.
+The same behaviour as Maven should be expected.

 ## project/plugins.sbt